jinantonic/EAD-Lab-4/README.md

 ### Insert product page
 ![Sketch](images/id-home.png)
-This is the **indexDetail.html** page, which allows users to enter new product to the table.
+This is the **indexDetail.html** page, which allows users to enter new products into the table.

 </br>